 Why does my ML model work in staging but fail in production?
 This is training-serving skew or data distribution mismatch.
 Staging data is usually a sample or snapshot; production data has different distributions, more edge cases, and different null patterns.
 The fix is to log the actual feature vectors at inference time in staging and compare them to training distributions before promoting.

 What is the difference between data drift and concept drift?
 Data drift (covariate shift) means input feature distributions changed — the model’s learned mapping may still be valid but the inputs are out-of-distribution.
 Concept drift means the relationship between inputs and outputs changed — fraudsters adapted, market regimes shifted, user behavior evolved.
-Concept drift requires new signals and retraining, not just adaptation.
+Concept drift requires new signals and retraining, not just adaptation or re-scaling.

 How often should you retrain a production ML model?
-It depends on how fast your data world moves.
 Monitor PSI on input features and output score distributions.
-Set a PSI > 0.25 threshold as a retrain trigger.
-In fast-moving domains (fraud, trading), this can fire daily.
+Set PSI > 0.25 as a retrain trigger rather than a fixed calendar.
+In fast-moving domains (fraud, trading), this can fire weekly.
 In stable domains (B2B SaaS, agriculture), monthly or quarterly may be sufficient.

 What monitoring should I set up before deploying an ML model?
-At minimum: input distribution baselines (save percentiles and histograms for every feature), prediction distribution baseline, segment-level performance metrics, and an on-call escalation path.
-If you can’t answer “who gets paged and what do they do” for any alert, you’re not ready to deploy.
+At minimum: input distribution baselines (save percentiles and histograms for every feature), prediction distribution baseline, segment-level performance metrics, and a defined on-call escalation path.
+If you can’t answer “who gets paged and what do they do” for any alert, you are not ready to deploy.